IBM/event-automation/_es_11.2/02-installing/06a-installing-offline.md

 - `<source-registry-user>` is your username.
 - `<source-registry-pass>` is your entitlement key.

-Additionally, if you are running on Kubernetes platforms other than OpenShift, run the following command:
+Additionally, if you are installing on Kubernetes platforms other than OpenShift, run the following command:

 ```shell